-Have you ever been frustrated by a conversation where it feels like you’re talking past each other?
-Every content marketing team will benefit from collaborating on standardized communication guidelines and preferences.
+Every content marketing team can benefit from creating standardized communication guidelines and preferences.

 Start with urgent communications.
-How should urgent messages be delivered?
-What platform is best, and what details are needed?
+What does “urgent” even mean?
+How should urgent messages be delivered, and what information is needed?
 Do you have a clear chain of command for escalating urgent issues?
-Every employee should understand how the team is structured and who to reach out to based on the type of questions.

-Standardize delivery to avoid miscommunications.
-If the team decides that urgent messages should be sent via direct message, then team members will know to monitor those channels more frequently.
-Less timely communication can depend on the individual’s preference.
-Make sure each team member is aware of their peers’ communication preferences.
+If your team decides that urgent messages should be sent via a direct message in chat, then team members will know to monitor those channels more frequently.
+Less timely communication can often be left up to individual preference, as long as everyone is aware of those communication preferences.

 Communication standards can be instructional, too.
 For example, everyone benefits from clarity around when and how to use project and content management tools.
 Set guidelines on where and how to share content ideas, record conversations about each project or tag colleagues or clients into conversations.

 Even in a world of deadlines and deliverables, things don’t always go to plan.
-Flexible content production processes can help your team manage any problems or delays that arise.
-An ideal team structure will include slack into workloads, assignments and deadlines to accommodate short-notice requests or projects that need to be reworked.
+Flexible content production processes can help your team manage problems and reduce delays.
+An ideal team structure builds slack into workloads, assignments and deadlines to accommodate short-notice requests or projects that need to be reworked.

 Create Processes You Can Adapt

-We already know that standardized communication and expectations can be helpful for effective content marketing teams.
-But how people achieve the shared goals should be flexible.
-As much as possible, allow employees to work when, where and how they work best — as long as they’re meeting expectations and deadlines.
+As much as possible, allow employees to work when, where and how they work best — as long as they meet expectations and deadlines.

 “You have to give your team the autonomy to work when and where they will be most productive,” says Foundation Marketing founder and CEO Ross Simmonds, “while embracing a process that ensures deadlines are met and quality is maintained.”

-Don’t overcommit to one process or another: If something isn’t working anymore, you have to be willing to make changes.
-Team members themselves are a great source of ideas for updating processes to be more efficient and effective.
+Some processes are nonnegotiable, but if something isn’t working anymore, you have to be willing to make changes.
+Your team is a great source of ideas for updating processes to be more efficient and effective.

 Remain Vigilant to Changing Needs

-The needs of your clients are always evolving, and the way you work may have to change to meet those needs.
-The composition of your team may be changing, too, and as your team changes, so might your processes and documentation.
-Most content teams work with a mix of full-time employees and freelancers.
-Set triggers for when to bring on freelancers and when to keep content production in-house.
+Your clients’ needs are always evolving, and the way you work may have to change to meet those needs.
+The composition of your team may be changing, too, requiring you to onboard people who are just familiarizing themselves with your processes and documentation.
+Personnel changes are even more likely when your content team is a mix of full-time employees and freelancers.

 Help Each Team Member Shine